-Opinion: UK staycations are overpriced, but don’t take it out on the serving staff
+Opinion: Staff reduced to tears – how British holidaymakers forgot their manners

 My family, like many others, looked to domestic tourism in the wake of the pandemic this year, specifically Dorset because of the Jurassic Coast and all that.
 We rapidly realised that if some of Cornwall’s accommodation providers think they’re in Monaco, those in Dorset must be thinking, I don’t know, at least Cannes?

 The price gouging we came across wasn’t in the same league as the bloke who was quoted £71,000 for a week in Cornwall.
 But it was still ugly.

-We were, for example, offered a self-catering week in a fairly modest holiday cottage for £4,000, which is clearly a five star price.
-I know that because I turned to the internet to see if I could do a week in London, which regularly features in those top ten lists of the world’s priciest cities, for the four of us next year in a five star hotel.
+We were, for example, offered a self-catering week in a fairly modest holiday cottage for £4,000, which is clearly a five-star price.
+I know that because I turned to the internet to see if I could do a week in London, which regularly features in those top-10 lists of the world’s priciest cities, for the four of us next year in a five-star hotel.
 And I could.
 In fact, I found I could book the week for quite a bit less, depending on the hotel and location in the capital.

-If you pay a five star price, you expect five star service.
+If you pay a five-star price, you expect five-star service.
 You expect pampering, freshly made beds with mints on the pillows, a free fitness centre, maybe a pool and a fancy TV with a choice of movies, all surrounded by the sort of places offering much the same treatment.

 What we were being offered was a fairly ordinary holiday cottage with none of that.
-Nice enough, sure, but hardly worth a place in the luxury price bracket.
+Nice enough, sure, but hardly worth a place in the luxury-price bracket.
 Combined with overstretched local amenities, and compared to what people may have experienced at overseas destinations for a fraction of the price – well, you do the maths.

 The shabby treatment that harried, put upon staff have endured is, at least in part, a result of the naked greed of accommodation providers and the sense of entitlement their prices have fostered among the clients who’ve lined their pockets.